High Adventure in the Great Outdorrs – Topo Designs

 Let’s see what they got to offer in detail, shall we?

-Topo Designs’ Mountain Jacket is an absolute essential for the Fall season.
-It completely blocks out the brisk morning air, yet is still light enough to wear when the afternoon warms up.
+Topo Designs’ Mountain Jacket is a styler. an absolute essential for the Fall season.
+It strikes the right balance between blocking the cold and being light enough to not promote intense sweating as things start to warm up.

 Topo Designs’ bag works great as a daily carry to and from work but I have also been using it for short travel.